saulocantanhede/tfgreek2/docs/features/person.md

 ## Feature description

 Gramatical person of a verb.

-This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.
+This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values